 Second, I'm posting to talk about my very most favorite books!
 Hopefully, most of you have read these.

 The first book I'd like to talk about is The Giver by Lois Lowry.
 This book is the first of a trilogy, which is also fantastic, but it works great as a standalone too.
 It's an MG/YA dystopian sci-fi following twelve-year-old Jonah as he gets his adult job as the very unique Receiver of Memory.
 He will be the only person to have memories of what life was like before the Council removed all difference--the only one to know pain and love and color and music.
 His journey through the memories shows him terrible truths about his own society.
 I love The Giver because, first, the sameness that it begins with.
 The depictions of this society that Lowry writes are incredible.
 They fascinated me the first time I read it, and they still fascinate me now.
 The Ceremonies especially are well-written.
 Second, I love the moral questions The Giver raises, acting as dystopian fiction before dystopias were hot stuff.
 Jonah is an extremely relatable character as well.
+(5 stars for the first book, 4.83-star series average so far)

 Because I might as well make this website worth something now that's it's up--here are my recommended online communities for writers!